Jesse James (television personality): Family and relationships

 James' Discovery Channel website states that his great-great-grandfather was the notorious outlaw's cousin.
 However, Eric James, president of the James Preservation Trust, which tracks claims of being a relative of the outlaw, says it cannot find a record of him in the family tree and has asked him to provide a family genealogy and DNA sample for the trust to review; he has not provided the requested information.

-James has three children: a daughter and a son with his first wife, Karla James, to whom he was married from 1991 to 2002; and a daughter with his second wife, stripper/adult actress/producer Janine Lindemulder, to whom he was married from 2002 to 2004.
+James has four children: a daughter and a son with his first wife, Karla James, to whom he was married from 1991 to 2002; a daughter with his second wife, stripper/adult actress Janine Lindemulder, to whom he was married from 2002 to 2004; and a son with his fifth wife, former porn actress and model Bonnie Rotten, whom he married in 2022.

 On July 16, 2005, James married his third wife, actress Sandra Bullock.
 They met when she arranged for her ten-year-old godson, a fan, to tour the set of Monster Garage.

-In October 2009, James' ex-wife Lindemulder, who had been in federal prison for six months for tax evasion, sought to regain custody of her then five-year-old daughter with James, Sunny, after James had been granted sole guardianship of her.
+In October 2009, James' ex-wife Lindemulder, who had been in federal prison for six months for tax evasion, sought to regain custody of her then five-year-old daughter with James, after James had been granted sole guardianship of her.
 James sought to retain full guardianship, citing fear of the environment in which his daughter would be placed if returned to Lindemulder.
 In December, James won custody, and Lindemulder was given weekly visitation rights during the daytime.